Location guide · Philippines outsourcing

 Start with the work.

-The Philippines can be a strong fit for English-language support, admin, operations, and back-office workflows.
+The Philippines can be a strong fit for English-language support, admin, operations, and back-office work processes.
 It is not a shortcut around management.
 If the task list is vague, examples are missing, or no one reviews output, the hire usually creates cleanup work no matter where the person is based.

 Role fit